EMOD-Hub/emodpy-workflow/docs/reference/dtktools_comparison.md

 duplicate information that could desynchronize.

-For example, one could have a **baseline** frame and several **scenario** frames that import the baseline and then add campaign interventions. **Updating any frame automatically updates all dependent frames**.
+For example, one could have a **baseline** frame and several **scenario** frames that import the baseline and then add campaign interventions.

+!!! note "Warning"
+    Updating any frame automatically updates all dependent frames.

-### Parameterized Calls
+### Parameterized calls

 ParameterizedCalls are Python objects that directly replace the functionality of JSON KP tags.
 ParameterizedCall objects let a user define a "hyperparameter"